realar-project/realar/docs/api-signal.md

 - Casting signal to the value
   - as.value

-And signal don't have similar to [value.combine](./api-value.md#valuecombine) method.

 The list of methods similar to the value:

 - The state updating